bennymi/svhighlight/README.md

-# SvHighlight
+# SvHighlight - Code Highlighting with Svelte

-A code highlighter for Svelte, with line blur and highligthing and focus buttons.
+A code syntax highlighter for Svelte, with line blur and highligthing and focus buttons.
 The component can be easily customized with TailwindCSS.

 ## Links
 - [Documentation](https://svhighlight.vercel.app/)